-5.4 Understanding the simulation environment - running simulations
+5.4 Understanding the simulation environment - running simulations by pressing the Run was button.

-After building the experiment you can start the numerical calculation of the simulated motion by pressing the Run Run button.
 This single button toggles between the Run and Stop commands.
-To terminate a run, press the Stop button,.
+To terminate a run, press the Stop Stop button,.
 These commands are also in the simulation menu.